 You can also omit the breadcrumbs all together and add an additional egg as a binding agent.

-CAN I USE GROUND CHICKEN INSTEAD OF GROUND TURKEY?
+WHAT CAN I SUBSTITUTE FOR GROUND TURKEY?

-If using ground chicken, follow the recipe the same!
+But you can also use ground chicken in this recipe…and if using ground chicken, follow the recipe the same!

 WHAT SHOULD I SERVE WITH THEM?

 Of course, you first want to make sure you serve the meatballs with ranch or blue cheese or some other kind of dipping sauce (I promise the dipping makes them even more delicious!)